datascienceconfidential/datascienceconfidential.github.io/_posts/2017-11-23-soothing-pastel-colours-in-r.md

 It seems that pastellizing a colour will be a simple task.
 First, convert from rgb to HSV.
 Second, decrease the saturation.
 Third, convert back.

 R features a handy `rgb2hsv` function which converts rgb values into HSV values.
-Unfortunately, in typical fashion, there is no
+Unfortunately, in typical R fashion, there is no
 `hsv2rgb` function.
 However, the algorithm for this conversion is described on the Wikipedia page as well, so it can be implemented in R.